 Dr. Gerri Adams

-When I chose to study English as a foreign language in the fifth grade back in my home country of Bulgaria, I didn’t for a moment imagine that one day I would be teaching it in the beautiful mountains and foothills of Western North Carolina.
+When I chose to study English as a foreign language back in the fifth grade in my home country Bulgaria, I didn’t know that one day I would be teaching it in the beautiful mountains of Western North Carolina.

-After high school, I landed an exciting job at the American Embassy in Sofia, Bulgaria, where I met my husband, Scott.
-Upon arriving in the States, I immediately enrolled at the local community college to take transfer classes before attending Montreat College and receiving a bachelor’s degree in English.
-My educational journey led to a master’s degree in the Humanities from California State University-Dominguez Hills and a PhD in Education from Capella University.
-Later, I received a second master’s degree in English with a concentration in Multicultural and Transnational Literatures from East Carolina University.
-I continue to pursue new academic interests.
-Currently, I’m working on a certification in health education.
+My path to teaching had many turns before I came to WPCC in 2005.
+After high school, I worked at the American Embassy in Sofia, Bulgaria, where I met my husband, Scott, who was serving in the Marine Corps.
+Upon arriving in North Carolina, I took community college classes before attending Montreat College and then California State University-Dominguez Hills.
+My educational journey led to a master’s degree in the Humanities, a PhD in Education, and a second master’s degree in English with concentration in Multicultural and Transnational Literatures.
+I have also completed graduate-level work in Health Education through East Carolina University.